Casserole97/arch-install/README.md

 ## What is this?
 Just a personal arch install script.
-You can check it out if you need some pointers on how to make your own, but I'm not claiming that it's perfect; I'm only an amateur myself, after all.
+You can check it out if you need some pointers on how to make your own, but I'm not claiming that it's perfect; I'm only an amateur myself.

 **I don't suggest running it on your machine.**